 Last week Reputation911 was able to attend Raleigh, North Carolina’s Internet Summit 2012.
 Speakers addressed a wide range of topics including advanced SEO strategies, increasing engagement with mobile apps, and the rise of cloud computing.
 The Internet Summit also had a separate event for startups, Startup Summit, where we were able to network with entrepreneurs from all over the country.
 The Startup Summit also featured panels where experts shared tips for acquiring seed funding and venture capital funding.

-Although these panels primarily focused on the issue of funding a startup, the experts frequently addressed reputation management.
+Although these panels primarily focused on the issue of funding a startup, the experts frequently addressed online reputation management.
 Here are some of the thoughts on reputation that were shared by panelists:

 Without a business reputation, customers will make decisions based on the CEO’s reputation.